63days/SAT/README.md

 | ------ | ------ | ------ | ------ |
 | 61.09  | 36.54  | 22.64  | 14.21  |

+BLEU(Bilingual Evaluation Understudy)is a score for comparing a candidate translation of text to one or more reference translations.

 ![image](https://user-images.githubusercontent.com/37788686/88451050-bf658200-ce8e-11ea-8875-5d6f5a46b104.png)
 ## Used In
 **DATASET:** Flickr8k